hgeaydem/openshift-virt-labs/docs/workshop/content/network-setup.md

 If your workers have all the same nic config naming then you can specify a nodeSelector like this: `node-role.kubernetes.io/worker: ""` This applies the **same** config to all worker nodes.

 REMINDER: If you found you have different naming, as we do in the example above, you'll need to apply different policies, one for each node.
-If this is the case then skip to [this section now](#different-nic-names) now.
+If this is the case then skip to [Different NIC names](#different-nic-names) below.
 Otherwise continue with the example below:

 **Again, this example covers all workers with the same nic.** In this example it is `ens4` but adjust it to fit yours: